kentcdodds/babel-plugin-macros/other/docs/author.md

 This is a string used as import declaration's source - i.e. `'./my.macro'`.

-#### config (EXPERIMENTAL!)
+#### config

-There is an experimental feature that allows users to configure your macro.
+There is a feature that allows users to configure your macro.

 To specify that your plugin is configurable, you pass a `configName` to `createMacro`.